-The office market in Davis and Weber counties is supply restricted, with only 10,000 square feet of space currently under construction and only four spaces with over 25,000 square feet available across both counties.
+- The office market in Davis and Weber counties is supply restricted, with only 10,000 square feet of space currently under construction and only four spaces with over 25,000 square feet available across both counties. - According to Newmark: "The demand for health services was felt strongly in Davis and Weber counties, with health services tenants such as therapy and counseling, home health services and general community outreach and care accounting for over 20% of new leasing activity during the first half of 2021."
+South Ogden is well situated to capitalize on healthcare related services.